I am a Lecturer in Childhood and Education Studies. I am a teacher and researcher, making sure my research informs my teaching.

 My interests in health and experience of narrative and child centred approaches led me to my role as a researcher on the Alzheimer’s Society funded study, ‘The Perceptions and Experiences of Children and Young People Who Have a Parent With Dementia’, based in the School of Education at the University of Sheffield.
 I continue to publish in this area and am looking to take this work forward.
 Most recently, I carried out research on the motivations and barriers to shared reading with pre-school children as part of an ESRC funded project.

 I joined Manchester Metropolitan University in 2017.
-I am the unit lead for Applied Social Research and year lead for Level 6.
+I am the unit lead for Applied Social Research and Programme Year Lead for Level 6 Early Years and Childhood Studies.

 My teaching takes an interdisciplinary approach, drawing on sociology, disability studies, education studies, cultural studies and importantly, empirical research as well as contemporary material.
 I encourage students to reflect on their own experiences and expertise where relevant and appropriate.
 Delivery centres around interactive sessions.

-I am committed to research based teaching and my extensive career has afforded me a wealth of ‘real world’ experience to draw upon, as well as knowledge and theory to support student learning and development.
+I am committed to research based teaching and my extensive career has afforded me a wealth of applied experience to draw upon, as well as knowledge and theory to support student learning and development.
 My teaching is informed by my substantial knowledge of research design and practice.

 PhD Children’s Accounts of the Cleft Lip and Palate Care Pathway